skgrange/smonitor/README.md

 ## Introduction

-**smonitor** is both a framework and a collection of functions which operate on this framework to allow for maintenance of air quality monitoring data. **smonitor** is an R package which services the specific, but simple data model (also known as a schema) implemented with a SQL database.
+**smonitor** is both a framework, and a collection of functions which operate on this framework to allow for maintenance of air quality monitoring data. **smonitor** is an R package which services the specific, but simple **smonitor**  data model (also known as a schema) implemented with a SQL database.
 Although the development reflects the management of air quality monitoring data, the functions and data model are utilitarian enough to be applied to other time-series measurements.

 ## Installation